o-ran-sc/o-du-phy/docs/overview1.rst

     :depth: 3
     :local:

-The O-DU low project focus on the baseband PHY Reference Design, which uses Xeon® series Processor with Intel |br|
+The O-DU low project focus on the baseband PHY Reference Design, which uses Xeon® series Processor with Intel Architecture.
-Architecture.
 This 5GNR Reference PHY consists of a L1 binary \
-and three kinds of interfaces which are validated on a |br|
-Intel® Xeon® SkyLake / CascadeLake platforms and demonstrates the capabilities of the software running different \
+and three kinds of interfaces which are validated on a Intel® Xeon® SkyLake / CascadeLake platforms and demonstrates the capabilities of the software running different \
 5GNR L1 features.
 It implements the relevant functions described in [3GPP TS 38.211, 212, 213, 214 and 215].

 The L1 has three \